What Is Loft Insulation?

 - Could come loose within a draughty loft.

 - Safety equipment is required for the installation - which increases the price you'll pay.

 Sheet Loft Insulation Cost

-Furthermore, the price will be determined by the size of the house, the thickness of the sheets, and the sizes you request for (custom sizes cost more)
+However, the price will be determined by the size of the house, the thickness of the sheets, and the sizes you request (as custom sizes cost more).

 Blown-Fibre Insulation Cost

 This is quite similar to the loose-fill insulation method and commonly uses materials such as fibreglass and cellulose to insulate the loft.